VictorSegura99/Alien-Earth/README.md

 - +: Level audio up.
 - -: Level audio down.

+GODMODE CONTROLS:
+- D: Move to the right
+- A: Move to the left
+- W: Fly Up
+- S: Fly Down

 DEBUG KEYS:
 - F1: Return to the begining of the first level.
 - F2: Start from the begining of the current level.